doudydev/housebot/README.md

 - Fix listing status tags
 - Consider individual listings crawling for details
-- Look into limiting Maps API calls to not exceed Free Tier
+- Look into limiting Maps API calls to not exceed Free Tier ✔️
+- Implement proxies to scrape Sreality due to IP throttling